Emerald Hill - The Little Nyonya Story: Production

 Mediacorp first announced the development of the series in October 2023 as a sequel to The Little Nyonya.
 Production officially began on 30 January 2024, with a main cast that includes Tasha Low, Chen Liping, Jesseca Liu, Chantalle Ng, Ferlyn Wong, Kiki Lim, Sheila Sim, Elvin Ng, Zoe Tay, Shaun Chen, Romeo Tan, Tyler Ten, Zhang Zetong, Dawn Yeoh, Desmond Ng, Herman Keh, Zhai Siming and Zhu Zeliang.
 Zhang Zetong took over the role of middle-aged Zhang Zuye originally portrayed by Edsel Lim and Zen Chong.

+Actress Jeanette Aw reprised her role as Yamamoto Yueniang, the protagonist in The Little Nyonya (2008 tv series).

 Filming for the series took place primarily in Singapore, with select outdoor scenes shot in Malacca and Johor, Malaysia.
 Mediacorp leased a two-storey conserved bungalow known as the Keppel House located in Mount Faber that is managed by the Singapore Land Authority to serve as the Zhang family's residence.
 Built in 1899, the property underwent a S$1 million refurbishment for the production.
 The set included a specially constructed outdoor kitchen, along with the acquisition and rental of various Peranakan furniture pieces, including a round wooden table valued at S$50,000.

 The series showcases traditional Peranakan attire, primarily the sarong kebaya, along with traditional beaded shoes.
 Designed by Raymond Wong and Tee Yu Yan, the outfits feature intricate motifs embellishing each kebaya.
 After filming concluded, the costumes and accessories were donated to the Peranakan Museum, where they are now exhibited in a section highlighting the significance of costume in Peranakan theatre and television.

-On 2 December 2024, Mediacorp released the music video for the opening theme song, "落花如雨", which was sung by Kit Chan on YouTube.
+On 2 December 2024, Mediacorp released the music video for the opening theme song, "落花如雨", sung by Kit Chan, on YouTube.

 Release

 Mediacorp secured its first pre-sale distribution agreement with Netflix for Emerald Hill – The Little Nyonya Story in Southeast Asia.
 This milestone marks the first time a Mediacorp Chinese drama has been acquired through a pre-sale deal and premiered simultaneously on both Netflix and mewatch Prime on 10 March 2025.
 The series also debuted on 19 March 2025, on Channel 8 at 21:00 (SGT) in Singapore and on Astro AEC at 20:30 (MST) in Malaysia.
+It would be also debuted on sometime in 2026, simultaneously on TV5, ALLTV2 (through its ABS-CBN licensing), Kapamilya Channel and A2Z in the Philippines.

 The final episode for the series was released on 21 April, and 30 April for Channel 8; it was originally scheduled for 29 April, but was pre-empted due to the coverage for the Chinese Roundtable Forums for the 2025 Singaporean general election.